 UP TO THE MOMENT . . .

-For the next 2 weeks we ask you to please join us in prayer for:
+Today we ask you to please join us in prayer that:

-c.
-Cranial fluid to remain clear and continue to decrease in amount.
+c. the cranial fluid would return to clarity and continue to decrease in amount

 WORD FOR THE DAY:

 William's father has remained a constant protector of his wife's well-being and his son's very life while honoring and praising the Lord God, even during insurmountable pressure.
 During the critical days just before and after William's birth, the book of Job truly ministered to Joshua.
 In a letter, Josh's close friend comforted him with this Scripture and rhetorical question— "In whose hand is the soul of every living thing, and the breath of all mankind?"
 (Job 12:10).
 The believer is indeed comforted to be in the Lord's protective hand.